 Only slightly younger than the Driskill (est. 1900!), Hotel Ella is a love letter to its original curator, Ella Wooten, who transformed the mansion into a Greek-inspired pinnacle of then-contemporary design, aided by interior advice from the president of luxury retail chain Neiman Marcus.
 Since Wooten’s death in 1942, ownership has repeatedly changed hands, but the hotel has settled into a modern-day recreation of Wooten’s original ideas of sophisticated living.
 The 47 rooms (10 suites) aim for classic-but-not-stuffy elegance, with the highest-end suites featuring floor-to-ceiling French doors that open onto a veranda balcony.
 The nostalgia stops there though, as amenities like locally stocked minibars and New American in-room dining from Goodall’s Kitchen.

-One of the city’s newer boutique options, Kimpton’s Hotel Van Zandt is located in the heart of Rainey Street, formerly a strip of sleep bungalows that has morphed into the city’s premiere bar-hopping district.
-With one of the most impressive lobbies in town (the light fixtures made from trombone bells are truly stunning), a restaurant with views of Lady Bird Lake and live music seven nights a week, it’s an undeniably hip place to be seen, but an even hipper place to stay.
-Its 319 rooms means there’ll likely be availability, dark woods and patinated bronze fixtures add intrigue, and soaker tubs overlooking the cityscape make your stay that much more special.
+One of the city’s newer boutique options, Kimpton’s Hotel Van Zandt is located in the heart of Rainey Street, formerly a strip of sleepy bungalows that has morphed into the city’s premiere bar-hopping district.
+With one of the most impressive lobbies in town (the light fixtures made from trombone bells are truly stunning), restaurant Geraldine's offering views of Lady Bird Lake and live music seven nights a week, it’s an undeniably hip place to be seen—but an even hipper place to stay.
+Van Zandt's 319 rooms means there’ll likely be availability, dark woods and patinated bronze fixtures add intrigue, and soaker tubs overlooking the cityscape make your stay that much more special.

 Occupying perhaps the most expensive strip of real estate in downtown Austin, the Four Seasons is nestled up against the Lady Bird Lake hike and bike trails, which makes it a perfect gateway to one of the city’s most iconic natural amenities.
-Evening in-house car service and twice-daily housekeeping are the type of practical amenities that make the case for choosing one of the 291 rooms instead of a more boutique option, not to mention the heated saltwater pool, lawn hammocks and chimineas with complementary S’mores kits.
-Despite the national brand-name, the restaurant TRIO is all local, from produce direct from East Austin's Springdale Farm and pork from Richardson Farms in Rockdale, Texas.
+The hotel's 294 rooms and suites recently went through multi-million dollar renovations, which included upgrades to the decor along with the addition of Snooz white noise machines and Bluetooth-enabled Soundlink Minis in each guest room.
+Evening in-house car service and twice-daily housekeeping are the type of practical amenities that make this a more boutique option, not to mention the heated saltwater pool, spa (check out the allergy relief massage during Cedar Fever season), lawn hammocks and chimineas with complementary S’mores kits.
+The hotel restaurant, TRIO, focuses on local produce direct from East Austin's Springdale Farm and pork from Richardson Farms in Rockdale, Texas.